IBM Cloud Docs

 2. Select secure-file-storage-root-enckey as the key and click Associate key.

-4. Under Service integrations (optional) / Monitoring & Activity tracking, enable Activity tracking to have events recording in Activity Tracker.
+4. Under Service integrations (optional) / Monitoring & Activity tracking, enable Activity tracking to have audit events persisted for analysis.

 1. After clicking the checkmark the service information for the Activity Tracker instance in the region should be shown.